tntcannon5000/JumpKing-NEAT/README.md

 ## Group Project
-  This game was forked from : https://github.com/senweim/JumpKingAtHome We have tried to beat the game usin a Neural network created by the NEAT algorithm Group Members include : Niranjan Mahtani Kewalramani (nnm22) Depapratim Kundu (dk433) Vipul Shewale (vs276) Dominykas Sliuzas (ds725) James Akindele (ja676)
+  This game was forked from : https://github.com/senweim/JumpKingAtHome We have tried to beat the game using a Neural network created by the NEAT algorithm Group Members include : Niranjan Mahtani Kewalramani (nnm22) Depapratim Kundu (dk433) Vipul Shewale (vs276) Dominykas Sliuzas (ds725) James Akindele (ja676)